Common Issues encountered when installing memory cards:

 Troubleshooting:

 Slow Performance: If apps are running slowly or you experience lag, the memory card might be too slow for your device.
 Consider upgrading to a higher-speed card (UHS-I or UHS-II).
+Most of our memory cards are high speed UHS-1 U3 cards so slow performance shouldn’t be an issue but if you are transferring large 4K video files it will still take some time to transfer the data.

 Smartphones –